LE-7: LE-7A

-The LE-7A is an upgraded model from the LE-7 rocket engine.
+The LE-7A was an upgraded model from the LE-7 rocket engine.
 Basic design is unchanged from the original model.
 The 7A had additional engineering effort placed on cost cutting, reliability, and performance developments.
 The renovation was undertaken to mate it with the likewise improved H-IIA launch vehicle, with the common goal being a more reliable, more powerful and flexible, and more cost effective launch system.

 Changes / improvements

-Specific emphasis was placed on reducing or the amount of required welding by allowing for more machined or cast components, and to simplify as many of the remaining welds as possible.
+Specific emphasis was placed on reducing the amount of required welding by allowing for more machined or cast components, and to simplify as many of the remaining welds as possible.
 This resulted in a substantial rework of the pipe routing (which makes the outward appearance of the two models considerably different).
 To combat the fuel inducer complications described above, the fuel inducer was redesigned for the 7A.
 The oxidizer inducer was also redesigned, but this was primarily due to poor performance at low inlet pressures as opposed to reliability concerns.
 The fuel turbopump itself was also the subject of various durability enhancements.
 Additionally the combustion chamber/injector assembly underwent a number of small changes, like decreasing the number of injector elements, to reduce machining complexity (and thus cost) and improve reliability.
 While these changes overall resulted in a drop in maximum specific impulse to 440 isp (basically making the engine less fuel efficient), the trade off for lower cost and enhanced reliability was considered acceptable.